 The user can choose the level of regional aggregation.
-Currently, users may choose to provide emissions inputs for six or fifteen different blocs of countries, depending on the purpose of the session, via sliders in the simulation or via an .xls file.
-Outputs may be viewed for any of these aggregation levels, in graphs, .xls, or .gas files.
-Other key variables such as per capita emissions, energy and carbon intensity of the economy (tonnes C per dollar of real GDP), and cumulative emissions are also displayed.
+Currently, users may choose to provide emissions inputs for one, three, or six different blocs of countries with C-ROADS World Climate.
+C-ROADS Pro enables greater disaggregation.
+Graphs of other key variables such as per capita emissions, energy and carbon intensity of the economy (tonnes C per dollar of real GDP), and cumulative emissions are also available.

 Where has C-ROADS been used?

-C-ROADS has been used in strategic planning sessions for decision-makers from government, business and civil society and in interactive role-playing policy exercises
+C-ROADS has been used worldwide by thousands of people ranging from strategic planning sessions for decision-makers from government, business and civil society to interactive role-playing policy exercises.

 Is C-ROADS a “GCM” like MAGICC?